-INTRODUCTION TO THEATRE, Grade 8 One-half Credit.
-Prerequisite: Teacher Recommendation.
+INTRODUCTION TO THEATRE, Grade 8 (0.5 credits per semester) Prerequisite: Teacher Recommendation.
 This course is a basic introduction to acting and other theatre skills.
 Course content includes units in Theatre Games, Improvisation, Stagecraft, Theatre Vocabulary and Terminology, and Theatre History.
 (Paul Laurence Dunbar Middle School for Innovation only)